 Pastor / Teacher - Marin, Spain

 Heber grew up as the son of an evangelical preacher, but it was not until college that he abandoned all hope in his own performance and found salvation in Christ alone.
 Shortly after his conversion, his desire to teach God's Word grew and he was soon sent to The Master's Seminary in California to study for several years.
-He and his family have now returned to his home town in northern Spain where he is training leaders both locally as well as in the Berea Seminary in Leon.
+He and his family have now returned to his home town in northern Spain where he is training leaders both locally as well as at the Berea Seminary in Leon.
 HeartCry considers it an honor to help Heber and his family with a portion of their monthly support.

 Testimony of Conversion